Is Your Lawyer's

 It may be wise to send a registered letter so you have solid proof of the date of your request.

 CanLaw shows you how to effectively and productively get your lawyer's invoice or bill reduced.

 IT IS IMPORTANT THAT YOU ACT PROMPTLY TO HAVE THE LAWYER'S ACCOUNT AND BILL ASSESSED.

 Generally, you must file a complaint within 30 days of receiving the bill to get it reduced.

 These deadlines start from when you received the complete bill in question.
 You may be required to prove when you did in fact receive it.
 Keep the envelope it came in (if you still have it) as it has the postal cancellation stamp.

-A lawyer is entitled to keep your file until you pay your bill in full.
+A lawyer is entitled to keep your file until you pay your account in full.

 The way to avoid this problem is to demand copies of all correspondence as you go.

-You probably should make an appointment to have the bill assessed as a precaution while you are negotiating with the lawyer.
+You probably should make an appointment to have the bill reduced or assessed as a precaution while you are negotiating with the lawyer.

 Try to ascertain what the charges are for and if they seem reasonable.
 Do not allow this to consume too much time.